Meet 'em, greet 'em, treat 'em and street 'em

 Date: 10 February 2013

 Background: Undifferentiated abdominal pain is a high volume, high risk complaint.
-It represents approximately 7% of ED visits.
+It represents approximately 7% of emergency department visits.
 Acute appendicitis is the second most common cause of malpractice litigation in children 6 – 17 years old.
 Ten percent of all closed malpractice cases are due to missed diagnoses of appendicitis.
 It is not practical to image everyone with lower abdominal pain to rule out acute appendicitis in every case.

 • Lifetime acute appendicitis incidence is 8.6% in males and 6.7% in females